elix/rfcs/proposals/0000-mixins.md

       }
     };

+A mixin is applied simply by invoking the mixin as a function, typically in the process of defining a class.
+In the case of mixins for web components, the base class could be HTMLElement:

     class MyElement extends MyMixin(HTMLElement) {}
     let obj = new MyElement();
-    obj.greet(); // Hello
+    obj.greet(); // "Hello"

-# Motivation and use cases
+# Motivation and goals

 Web components often share aspects of behavior and public API.
 For example, many components support the notion of single selection, where the user can pick at most one item from the component's children.
-It is advantageous to implement such behavior in a reusable fashion at the level smaller than that of a complete component.
+It is advantageous to implement such behavior in a reusable fashion at the level below that of a complete component.
 This allows for implementation to be shared, and for developers to interact with a more consistent component API.

 Many UI component frameworks mixins, but differences in implementation can increase learning costs and hinder reuse.
 Functional mixins provide a greater degree of interoperability.
-They directly leverage the JavaScript prototype chain, and so can be used in a variety of ways, and with a variety of base classes.
+They directly leverage the JavaScript prototype chain, and so can be used in a variety of ways and with a variety of base classes.

 Design goals: